 To help meet data users’ and data compilers’ demand for (granular) data sharing within the legal framework of the individual jurisdictions and to facilitate the implementation of Recommendation II.20 of DGI-2, a group of central banks established the International Network for Exchanging Experience on Statistical Handling of Granular Data (INEXDA).

-Chief Data Officer of the Banque de France.
+CIO and Chief Data Officer of the Banque de France.

 The Chair is elected every two years among all INEXDA members.